Westmorland/NumberGenerator/README.md

-# Dapr C# Demo App: Random Number Squarer 🎲📐
+# Dapr in Action: A Simple Example to Get You Started 🚀

-This repository contains a simple C# demo app that demonstrates the power of Dapr for microservices.
+This repository contains a simple C# demo app that demonstrates the power of Dapr for microservices ([Blog Post](https://medium.com/p/50209c03c704/edit)).
 The app consists of two ASP.NET Core Web API services and a C# Console App.
 The first service generates a random number, and the second one squares it.
 We use Dapr for service invocation and state management.

 ## Prerequisites